 Trading in our common stock is sporadic and volatile.
 We cannot predict the extent to which an active public market for our common stock will develop or be sustained.
-It is a condition of this offering that we be listed on The NASDAQ Capital Market and we have filed an application for such listing.
-However, approval of our application is contingent upon a number of factors and events, including the final terms of this offering.
-Further, even if our common stock begins to trade on The NASDAQ Capital Market in the future, we may not be able to meet the requirements for continued listing going forward.
+It is a condition of this offering that we be listed on The NASDAQ Capital Market, but we may not be able to meet the requirements for continued listing going forward.
 Our common stock has historically been sporadically or "thinly-traded" in the over-the-counter market.
-As a consequence, there may be extended periods when trading activity in our shares is also characterized by significant price volatility compared to seasoned issuers, and we expect that such volatility will continue.
+As a consequence, there may be extended periods when trading activity in our shares is minimal, as compared to a seasoned issuer with a large and steady volume of trading activity.
+The market for our common shares is also characterized by significant price volatility compared to seasoned issuers, and we expect that such volatility will continue.
 As a result of this lack of liquidity, the trading of relatively small quantities of shares may disproportionately influence the price of those shares in either direction.
 It is possible that a broader or more active public trading market for our common stock will not develop or be sustained.

 There may not be any broker interested in making a market for our stock.
 Therefore, it may be difficult to sell your shares of common stock if you desire or need to sell them.
-Our underwriters are not obligated to make a market in our securities, and even if they choose to do so they can discontinue at any time without notice.
+Our underwriter, MDB Capital Group LLC, is not obligated to make a market in our securities, and even if it chooses to do so it can discontinue at any time without notice.
 It is possible that an active and liquid trading market in our securities may never develop or, if one does develop, that the market will not continue.